 where:

-- : the weight for the -th context word (decreases with distance from center)
+- : the weight for the -th context word (typically decreasing with distance from center)

 - : the embedding vector of the -th context word

-- Linear decay: where is the position offset from the center word and is the window size
+- Linear decay: , where is the absolute distance from the center word and is the window size.
+This gives weight 1 to the closest words and linearly decreases to 0 at distance .

 Implementing Position Weighting